Rocket-CDS/RocketPluginProjectTemplate/README.md

 By default all RocketCDS systems support plugins, but plugins can be blocked by the system creator.
 Check the documentation of the system you wish to add a plugin to.

 ## Architechutre
 RocketCDS plugins are always attached to a system and must have a unique name.
+In the "system.rules" the XML node "genxml/plugin" MUST be set to true.
+This prevents the plugin processing on the scheulder like a system.

 ## Creating a new Project